 Top Tips for Success

-- As you go through your days, stay aware of your thoughts and keep them supportive of what you are trying to do.
+- As you go through your days, stay aware of your thoughts and keep them supportive.

 - Fine-tune your plan as you go.
 Your needs may change as you achieve intermediate goals.